sjchoi86/img_dataset/README.md

 # Image Classification Dataset
-- For my personal research purpose
+- For my personal research purpose.
+- Please let me know if there are any problems regarding uploading images to the GitHub.

 ## Celebrities from [LFW](http://vis-www.cs.umass.edu/lfw/)
 We select five celebrities from the LFW dataset.